Tender Places

 For some, climate change is out there, hovering just beyond today’s bad weather.
 For others it is already unfolding, with catastrophic consequences for the people and places they love.

 The disconnection between people and land is not only a driver of climate change, it informs how we experience, understand and respond to it.
-This disconnection is underpinned and sustained by colonialism and capitalism, ideologies of domination, separation and control.
+This disconnection is underpinned by stories of separation; colonialism, capitalism, extraction and racism keep us locked into cycles of fear, denial and domination.

 Postcards